Fifth-Order-Ignorant/Baobab/doc/sprint0/PB.md

    </td>
   </tr>
   <tr>
-   <td>As a user, I want a responsive site that I can view on my mobile.
+   <td>As a user, I want a responsive site so that I can view the website on my mobile.
    </td>
    <td>
 <ul>